 Quarter till seven.
 I think the entire school is here.
 Once again, they managed to get everybody’s attention.
 I’ll never get that.
 Or maybe I will, considering people will be very interested in the challenges by then.
 Mine will be boring though; not many people understand the interest and challenge of a brilliantly played chess game.

-The moment they stop, there is a commotion at the door and the crowd’s people quickly turn their attention away from the couple.
+The moment they stop, there is a commotion at the door and the crowd quickly turns their attention away from the couple.
 I’m guessing Fred has arrived because once again, I only see backs and heads.
 A ringing silence falls on the room as Fred walks through the students and up on the platform for everyone to see him.
-He looks around at the crowd and quickly finds Killian.
-Pointing a finger at the older boy, he begins his opening speach in a loud voice.
+He looks around at the sea of people and quickly finds Killian.
+Pointing a finger at the older boy, he begins his opening speech in a loud voice.